cs205-group11/amazon-recommendation-system/index.md

 }
 ```

 As shown above, each product contains a range of attributes.
-The most interesting attributes for our application is `reviewerID`,`asin` and `overall`, and they have the following meanings:
+The most interesting attributes for our application are `reviewerID`,`asin` and `overall`, and they have the following meanings:
 * `reviewerID`: a unique string consisting of letters and numbers representing each individual reviewer.
 * `asin`: a unique ID for the product.
 * `overall`: the rating given by reviewer `reviewerID` to product `asin`, ranging from 1 to 5.